 GPA, one of the most popular grading systems globally, is calculated in a variety of ways across Canada.
 The Canadian government creates a GPA score based on an average of the student’s grades.

 In an average Canadian university, GPA is calculated by multiplying the grade with the credit hours.
 For example, if you get 60% in a given course with 20 hours of course credit, your GPA would be 6/20 or 30%.

 Here is a more elaborate example.

-If you get a grade A, B, and a C for three courses and grade A, say you have two credits, Grade B has two credits, and the Grade C has three credits; you will have scored 4.0, 3.0, and 2.0, respectively.
+If you get a grade A, B, and C for three courses and grade A, say you have two credits, Grade B has two credits, and Grade C has three credits; you will have scored 4.0, 3.0, and 2.0, respectively.

 Next, you will multiply the grade by the number of credits for each course.
 This will sum up to a total of 22 points.
-The Average GPA is calculated by dividing this number of credits points by the total number of credits of the three courses, 7.
+The Average GPA is calculated by dividing this number of credit points by the total number of credits of the three courses, 7.

 This type of calculation makes it easier for professors to compare students across universities and allows them to pinpoint specific strengths that need more attention.